arielzn/arielzn.github.io/about.md

 permalink: /about/
 ---

-I am Physics PhD who uses Linux everyday at work and home since 10 years.
+I am Physics PhD who use Linux everyday at work and home since 10 years.
-I created this space in the web to start populating it with entries about different GNU/Linux related issues I dealt with.
+I created this space in the web to start populating it with entries about different Linux related issues I dealt with.